Updates made to this page

 Learning Curve services will prioritize support for accommodated students.

 - Group sessions can be facilitated through Zoom, or any other classroom delivery tool selected by the College.
-It is important that the Learning Curve utilizes the same platform that the rest of the College uses, so that students aren’t required to utilize a variety of specialized software.

 - Microsoft Outlook and Acuity will continue to be utilized to manage calendars and appointments for Learning Curve staff.
 These links are already built into Moodle.